rogeredthat/gokulkrishh.github.io/_drafts/Best-Practices-for-Push-Notifications.md

 In this post, I will explain `why` and `when` you should and shouldn't prompt for push notifications.

-## Things to consider for push notifications
+## Good & Bad timing for asking permission

 ### Bad